karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 ## Standard Control Wrapper

-Add this wrapper to any prompt in the library when the output will support a material project decision.
+Add this wrapper to any prompt when the output will support a material project decision.

 ```
 Use only the information I provide and clearly identified general project-management methods.